kepkaklaudia/task-list-redux/README.md

 When you have any completed tasks in your list, you can hide them with the first button.
 The button will change its name to "Pokaż ukończone" - when you click it again, all your completed tasks will be shown again.

 You can use the second button to complete all your quests.
 When all tasks are completed, this button is inactive.

+## Details of each task
+When you click on a specific task, a new subpage will be opened.
+You will see the details of the clicked task, especially whether the task has been completed or not.

+## About author
+After clicking "About the author" tab, you will go to a subpage containing a few words about the author of the application.

 ## Responsive version
 When you are in mobile/tablet mode (maximum width of screen: 550px) you can notice some changes.